 Major mobile carriers have already started slowing down video streams.
-A few weeks ago, Verizon set off alarm bells among net neutrality advocates when customers reported that the ISP was throttling Netflix video.
+Last year, Verizon set off alarm bells among net neutrality advocates when customers reported that the ISP was throttling Netflix video.
 In a statement via Ars Technica and The Verge, the company said it was performing a brief network test.
 This net neutrality violation shows exactly what’s going to happen if service providers get their way and remove legal protections against data discrimination.

 Back in July, some Verizon Wireless users in a Reddit thread noted their connections were capped at 10Mbps.
 The same results were shown using Netflix’s speed-testing tool Fast.com.
 Other users on Howard Forums reported that Verizon Wireless was also throttling download speeds from YouTube, so it seems the company was targeting in-demand video services.